pykello/arunos/README.md

  * interrupt and timer support,
  * a page allocator and ARM section-table based virtual memory,
  * a small process table and scheduler,
+ * a polling virtio block driver and read-only FAT16 filesystem,
- * ELF loading for embedded user programs,
+ * ELF loading from disk,
  * basic system calls: putch, getch, exit, getpid, fork, exec, yield, wait,
  * a small user-space library with string, stdio, math, and syscall helpers,
  * a kernel monitor implementation with diagnostic commands.

-On boot, the kernel initializes memory, virtual memory, process management, and the console, then starts user program `0`, which is `user/shell.c`.
-The user shell prompts with `$` and runs embedded user programs by numeric index:
+On boot, the kernel initializes memory, virtual memory, process management, and the console, mounts `disk.img`, then starts `0.ELF`, built from `user/shell.c`.
+The user shell prompts with `$` and runs disk ELF files by numeric index:

  * `0`: shell
  * `1`: hello